Lectins in a healthy diet

 You probably heard about lectins.
 Lectins are a type of protein that can bind to cell membranes.
-Lectins are abundant in legumes and grains, and most commonly found in the part of the seed that becomes the leaves when the plant sprouts.
+Lectins are abundant in legumes and grains, and most commonly found in the part of the seed that becomes a leaf when the plant sprouts.
 They’re also found in dairy products and certain vegetables.

 Lectins and digestion